The Best Coffee Roaster You can Buy

 There are several options to consider when choosing a coffee roaster:

 • Drum roasters are the most common and versatile, using a rotating drum to tumble the beans during roasting.
-They produce evenly roasted beans but can be more expensive.
+They produce evenly roasted beans, but they can be more expensive.

 • Air roasters use hot air to quickly roast the beans.
 They are more affordable but can produce uneven roasting.